paezha/University-AI-Panel/README.md

 to shaping policies and developing new ways of using AI to ensure a responsible and beneficial integration where it makes sense*”?

-(The last sentence in the statement above carries quite a bit of weight
+(The last part of the statement above carries quite a bit of weight
 here: where does adoption of AI make sense?
 Presumably this is what the Committee on AI will try to answer.)

-To understand why many organizations, including McMaster University, have decided to spend considerable resources studying the adoption and responsible use of AIs, it is essential to have a working understanding of what the technology claims to do that sets it apart from other tools.
+To understand why many organizations, including McMaster University, have decided to spend considerable resources studying the adoption and responsible use of AIs, it is essential to understand what the technology claims to do that sets it apart from other tools, and what it in actuality does.

 In doing this, it is essential that we remain alert to the fact that technologies are *never* politically neutral, and therefore it is